Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/ehata/README.md

   between 3km and 15km (due to an issue in original formulas), and to use terrain strictly included within the 3km and 15km range.

+A E-Hata correction about isolated ridge correction is also provided with a second argument, by specifying: `SetWinnfForumExtensions(True, True)`.
+By default this correction is OFF (`=False`).

 In addition all the code has been ported to use double instead of float, using a global #define in `ehata.h`.
 This allows much more consistent results across existing or future implementations.